zellwk/zellwk.com/src/posts/2019-05-29-job-application-process.md

 In the interview, Chris shared about an experience where he rewrote a job ad.
 And he gave the HR strict instructions to post the job as it is.
 But when Chris looked at the actual advertisement, he didn't recognize the ad.
 It was butchered badly.

-The key takeaway here is: **Don't be too concerned about what's written on the job ad.** It might have been inflated with unreasonable demands.
+The key takeaway here is: Don't be too concerned about what's written on the job ad.
+It might have been inflated with unreasonable demands.

 ### Imposter Syndrome and minorities

-**If you feel like a minority, you've labeled yourself as a minority.** It doesn't matter if you're a white male, or a black woman, or an Asian, or anything else.
-Chris, for example, is a white male that feels like a minority because he doesn't fit with anyone else.
+If you feel like a minority, you've labeled yourself as a minority.
+It doesn't matter if you're a white male, or a black woman, or an Asian, or anything else.
+Chris, for example, is a white male that feels like a minority because he doesn’t feel like he easily fits with anyone else.

-The thing about minorities is most minorities have Imposter Syndrome.
+The thing about minorities is minorities have high rates of Imposter Syndrome.

 - They wonder if they're qualified for the job.
 - They wonder why people should pick them over so many qualified candidates out there.